leandromoreira/cdn-up-and-running/README.md

 ## Nginx - quick introduction

-Nginx is a web server that will behave as you [configured it](http://nginx.org/en/docs/beginners_guide.html#conf_structure).
-Its configuration file uses [directives](http://nginx.org/en/docs/dirindex.html) as the dominant factor.
+Nginx is a web server that will follow its [configuration](http://nginx.org/en/docs/beginners_guide.html#conf_structure).
+The config file uses [directives](http://nginx.org/en/docs/dirindex.html) as the dominant factor.
 A directive is a simple construction to set properties in nginx.
-There are two types of directives: simple and block (context).
+There are two types of directives: **simple and block (context)**.

-A simple directive is formed by its name followed by parameters ending with a semicolon.
+A **simple directive** is formed by its name followed by parameters ending with a semicolon.

 ```nginx
 # Syntax: <name> <parameters>;